What Are Listeria and Listeriosis?

 Five Things to Know About Listeria

 Listeriosis is generally treated with antibiotics.
 Although antibiotic treatment is often successful, sometimes fatalities occur.
 The sooner the antibiotic treatment begins, the better the chance of success.

 If a person has eaten food known to be contaminated by Listeria but experiences no symptoms, they may not receive any treatment.
 It's wise to seek advice from a health agency in this situation.
 This is especially true for someone in a high-risk group.

 Listeriosis is considered to be uncommon compared to some other forms of foodborne illness, but it's a potentially serious infection.
-It's one of the more dangerous examples of foodborne illness.
-Nevertheless, some people experience no symptoms from the infection.
+Nevertheless, some people experience no symptoms from the bacterial infection.

 Behavior of Listeria monocytogenes

 Listeria is a rod-shaped bacterium that is capable of movement.
 The behavior of Listeria in our bodies is complex and isn't completely understood, but researchers know that it has multiple methods to help it invade cells and survive.
 Although it's a bacterium that we want to avoid, it's actually a fascinating little creature.